Freudians/freudians.github.io/_posts/2022-07-25-writer-LITCTF.md

     puts("");
 ```

 This means that we can only read 4 bytes, and we can only write 4 bytes.
-Remember, after our read and write, the binary will call exit!
+Remember, after our read and write, the binary will prompt us for feedback and then call exit!
 Given these constraints, we can't really do much in one run of the program.
 Most libc addresses are 8 bytes long, so we won't be able to get a full libc leak off.
-Without a libc leak, it's very hard to get a shell.
+Without a libc leak, it's very hard to do anything interesting.
 We won't be able to call system
 or execute a syscall, because we don't know the address of the instructions that do those things.
 We can only write 4 bytes, so we can't build a rop chain.

 Initially, I thought about trying to overwrite data in a file stream(stdin/stdout/stderr) to carry out an FSOP(**F**ile **S**tream **O**riented **P**rogramming) attack.
 However, we can't get a libc leak,